Central Institute of Technology: Campuses and facilities

-Central Institute of Technology also caters for 1500 students from overseas each year and has offshore contracts for the delivery of Australian vocational qualifications in mainland China, Hong Kong, Mauritius, India and Kuwait.
+Central Institute of Technology also catered for 1500 students from overseas each year and had offshore contracts for the delivery of Australian vocational qualifications in mainland China, Hong Kong, Mauritius, India and Kuwait.

-Facilities at the main Northbridge campus include an art gallery and a simulated underground mine.
-East Perth campus, also known as eCentral, is one of the most technologically advanced campuses in Western Australia.
-The campus is partially powered by the largest single grid-connected solar system in the Perth CBD and one of the largest in the state.
-A new building at the East Perth campus provides facilities for training in the mining and renewable energy industries.
+Facilities at the main Northbridge campus included an art gallery and a simulated underground mine.
+East Perth campus, also known as eCentral, was one of the most technologically advanced campuses in Western Australia.
+The campus was partially powered by the largest single grid-connected solar system in the Perth central business district and one of the largest in the state.
+A new building at the East Perth campus provided facilities for training in the mining and renewable energy industries.

-An alliance between Central Institute of Technology, the University of Western Australia and Curtin University has resulted in the formation of the Oral Health Care Centre of Western Australia (OHCWA) in Nedlands.
+An alliance between Central Institute of Technology, the University of Western Australia and Curtin University resulted in the formation of the Oral Health Care Centre of Western Australia (OHCWA) in Nedlands.